decarv/gsoc24/README.md

 In Linux, these functionalities may be optimally achieved by using io\_uring (feature introduced in Linux kernel 5.1). io\_uring is a communication channel between a system's application and the kernel by providing an interface to receive notifications when I/O is possible on file descriptors. io\_uring is accessible to system applications through liburing, which is a library that contains helpers for setup of io\_uring.
 A successful Linux implementation of an efficient ev for pgagroal necessarilly utilizes io\_uring -- as well as other Linux I/O interfaces (e.g. stdio) -- for efficient I/O. For cases where io\_uring may fall short, Linux has other options that may replace it, such as epoll.

-In FreeBSD, these functionalities may be optimally achieved by using kqueue, *an event notification interface that allows efficient monitoring of multiple file descriptors.
-Like io_uring in Linux, kqueue enables non-blocking I/O operations, but it is specifically designed to fit into the FreeBSD kernel's event-driven architecture.* [todo: COMPLETE CONFIRM]
+In FreeBSD, these functionalities may be optimally achieved by using kqueue. kqueue is an event notification interface that allows monitoring of multiple file descriptors.
+Like io_uring in Linux, kqueue enables non-blocking I/O operations, but it is specifically designed to fit into the FreeBSD kernel's event-driven architecture.

 The objective of this proposal is to provide a plan to achieve such efficient implementations in both Linux and FreeBSD, which shall be, at the end of this program, at least as efficient as libev, but fully maintained and controlled by the pgagroal community.